Citymonstret/Kvantum/PROGRESS.md

 ##### 2.3.1 REST API
 Kvantum comes with some utilities and rest based views to allow the creation of REST based APIs
-* Utility to autogenerate response for invalid requests (missing parameters)
+* Utility to auto generate response for invalid requests (missing parameters)
 * Auto-serving of JSON content through REST Handlers
-* Utilities for REST services & microservices using the Kvantum ORM and POJO systems
+* Utilities for REST services & micro services using the Kvantum ORM and POJO systems
 * Repository search system (Springlike)
 * Support for RSQL (Rest-Query-Engine)